 Three schools and two research groups participate in the study:

-Elementary school in northern Israel – We worked with a team of 5 school teachers on integrating a science curriculum for the 4th and 5th grades, based on a CS research about jellyfish.
-The jellyfish research is led by scientists from the University of Haifa (see the CS website in hebrew).
-In continuation of this project, we have published ready-to-use learning materials available for Israeli schools that are interested in participating in the jellyfish research.
+Elementary school in northern Israel – Researchers worked with a team of 5 school teachers on integrating a science curriculum for the 4th and 5th grades, based on a CS research about jellyfish.
+The jellyfish research is led by scientists from the University of Haifa (see website in hebrew).
+In continuation of this project, ready-to-use learning materials in hebrew were made available for Israeli schools that are interested in participating in the jellyfish research.

-Elementary school in the center of Israel – We are currently working with a team of 8 teachers on the implementation of a 4th-6th grade environmental studies program.
-In this program students, and in some activities, their parents, take part in a local study of small mammals.
+Elementary school in the center of Israel – Researchers worked with a team of 8 teachers on the implementation of a 4th-6th grade environmental studies program.
+Students, and in some activities, their parents, took part in a local study of small mammals.
 The study is led by a scientist from the Tel-Aviv University (see related site in hebrew).

-Junior high in northern Israel – We are currently working with 3 teachers on engaging 9th grade students in CS research, as part of their obligatory science research project.
-The students are conducting a local research about mammals, partnering with the same scientist as the school listed above.
-As in the jellyfish project, our work here included the publishing of learning materials for the benefit of other schools who wish to participate in the study.
+Junior high in northern Israel – Researchers worked with 3 teachers on engaging 9th grade students in CS research, as part of their obligatory science research project.
+The students are conducting local research about mammals, partnering with the same scientist as the school listed above.
+As in the jellyfish project, this work included publishing of learning materials in hebrew for the benefit of other schools.

 From the University of Haifa: